FluffyL/FrangiFilter/README.md

 can also test with the given test image "vessel.png" in MATLAB code using those annotated code

 #dataprepocess.py
-1.doing skull striped refer to label file.
+1.doing skull striped refer to brain mask.
 2.bias field correction.